Methane clathrate: Structure and composition

-Methane forms a "structure-I" hydrate with two dodecahedral (12 vertices, thus 12 water molecules) and six tetradecahedral (14 water molecules) water cages per unit cell.
-(Because of sharing of water molecules between cages, there are only 46 water molecules per unit cell.)
+Methane forms a "structure-I" hydrate with two dodecahedral (20 vertices, thus 20 water molecules) and six tetradecahedral (24 water molecules) water cages per unit cell.
+(Due to sharing of each water molecule between four cages, there are 46 water molecules and eight methane molecules per unit cell.)
 This compares with a hydration number of 20 for methane in aqueous solution.
 A methane clathrate MAS NMR spectrum recorded at 275 K and 3.1 MPa shows a peak for each cage type and a separate peak for gas phase methane.
 In 2003, a clay-methane hydrate intercalate was synthesized in which a methane hydrate complex was introduced at the interlayer of a sodium-rich montmorillonite clay.
 The upper temperature stability of this phase is similar to that of structure-I hydrate.

 Natural deposits

 Methane clathrates are restricted to the shallow lithosphere (i.e. < 2,000 m depth).
 Furthermore, necessary conditions are found only in either continental sedimentary rocks in polar regions where average surface temperatures are less than 0 °C; or in oceanic sediment at water depths greater than 300 m where the bottom water temperature is around 2 °C. In addition, deep fresh water lakes may host gas hydrates as well, e.g. the fresh water Lake Baikal, Siberia.
 Continental deposits have been located in Siberia and Alaska in sandstone and siltstone beds at less than 800 m depth.
-Oceanic deposits seem to be widespread in the continental shelf (see Fig.) and can occur within the sediments at depth or close to the sediment-water interface.
+Oceanic deposits seem to be widespread in the continental shelf (see Fig.) and can occur within the sediments at depth or close to the sediment–water interface.
 They may cap even larger deposits of gaseous methane.